craigem/blog/content/posts/waargonaut-the-jsoner.md

 parse . print = id
 ```

-This property states that given _ANY_ `Json` (the main JSON data type in Waargonaut) structure, if
+This property states that given _ANY_ `Json` (the main JSON data type in Waargonaut) structure.
+If
-we `print` and then `parse` it.
-It will be precisely the same structure that we started with.
-This
+we `print` and then `parse` it, the result will precisely match the structure we started with.

-property is tested using the [Hedgehog](https://hackage.haskell.org/package/hedgehog) property-based
+This property is tested using the [Hedgehog](https://hackage.haskell.org/package/hedgehog)
-testing library.
-Which helps to generate randomised `Json` values and then applies the built in
+property-based testing library.
+Which helps to generate randomised `Json` values and applying the
-`Encode` and `Decode` functionality.
-Before checking the results and failing the test if this
+`Encode` / `Decode` functionality.
+Before checking the results and failing the test if this property
-property does not hold.
+does not hold.

 This particular property is the absolute minimum you would expect a parser/printer pair to be able
 to satisfy.
 It shakes out surprising bugs in both the parser and the printer as any inconsistencies